-2) How do I create a Facebook page, and are there any special procedures I should know about?
+- How do I create a Facebook page, and are there any special procedures I should know

 Once on the page linked above, choose "Company, Organization or Institution," then select the category "Education" from the menu.
 Finally, give your page a "company name" that contains CSUSM (eg: "CSUSM Student Life and Leadership," "CSUSM Department of Psychology," etc).

-5) I am a student running a recognized student organization's social media account.
-Can I be added to the directory too?
+- I'm a student running a student org's social media.
+Can I be added to the directory